 Add a network to an application

-Before setting up a blockchain network, make sure you have an application in place.
-You will always need to create an application first, as this is the context in which you organize networks, nodes, smart contract sets, etc.
+Before setting up a blockchain network, ensure you have an application in place.
+You must always create an application first, as this provides the context for organizing networks, nodes, smart contract sets, etc.

 Permissioned and public blockchain networks

-In a public blockchain network, anyone is free to join and participate in the activities of the network.
-In a permissioned blockchain network (often called a consortium network), participants need to obtain permission to become part of the network.
-The owner of the network dictates who can or cannot join, and allocates a set of permissions to participants.
+In a public blockchain network, anyone can freely join and participate in the network's activities.
+In a permissioned blockchain network (often called a consortium network), participants need permission to join.
+The network owner dictates who can join and allocates a set of permissions to participants.

 SettleMint supports multiple protocols for both types of networks.
 You can learn more about these protocols in the blockchain guides included in this documentation.